UHRF1: Function

 This gene encodes a member of a subfamily of RING-finger type E3 ubiquitin ligases.
+The encoded protein can bind specific DNA motifs and recruit histone deacetylases, thereby influencing gene expression.
 The protein binds to hemi-methylated DNA during S-phase and recruits the main DNA methyltransferase protein, DNMT1, to regulate chromatin structure and gene expression.
-Its expression peaks at late G1 phase and continues during G2 and M phases of the cell cycle.
-It plays a major role in the G1/S transition, and functions in the p53-dependent DNA damage checkpoint.
+Its expression peaks at late G1 phase and remains elevated through the G2 and M phases of the cell cycle.
+UHRF1 plays an important role in the G1/S transition, it has been reported to influence the expression of topoisomerase IIα and the retinoblastoma gene.
+It also functions in the p53-dependent DNA damage checkpoint, contributing to the p53-dependent DNA damage response.
 Multiple transcript variants encoding different isoforms have been found for this gene.
-It was originally identified as a direct regulator of topoisomerase 2a, but this has subsequently been disproven.
-Uhrf1 has been extensively studied in vivo using zebrafish.
+So, UHRF1 originally identified as a direct regulator of topoisomerase 2a, however, more recent research emphasizes its role in epigenetic maintenance and DNA repair, and the direct regulation of topoisomerase IIα by UHRF1 remains debated.